alex190291/Youtube2Discord/README.md

 - asyncio

 ## Installation
-Create and add a bot to your server via the discord developer portal and save the API key.
+- Create and add a bot to your server via the discord developer portal and save the API key.
-Copy the API key to the "token" variable in between the quotation marks in main.py.
+- Copy the API key to the "token" variable in between the quotation marks in main.py.
-Run the script on any pc with active internet connection.
+- Run main.py on any pc with active internet connection.

 ## Usage/Commands
 - !play "link/search term"